Steel Guitar Tuition

 (The absolute basics, right hand, left hand, pedalling, volume pedal)

-Right Hand Alpha (1-hour essential 'hand aerobics' class to help get a great right hand) 29.95
+Right Hand Alpha (1-hour essential 'hand aerobics' class to help get a great right hand) 31.95 (currently unavailable)

 (A must as a guide to how to pick “properly” – and get a good tone!)

-Up From The Top I (For the real beginner - 4 hour course, discusses A & B Pedals only) 79.95
+Up From The Top I (For the real beginner - 4 hour course, discusses A & B Pedals only) 83.95 (currently unavailable)

 (Teaches the logic of the E9th, via a very detailed discourse on A & B pedals)